 - VA: VD-HCBS is established at the discretion of local VA facility leadership.
-The VA must direct medical centers national leadership is critical to implement it, and request the appropriate funding from Congress. - VA: Eligibility criteria to participate in VD-HCBS must be clearly articulated to veterans and VA healthcare staff. - VA: The Department must use its current authority to create a more integrated and robust General Caregiver Support Program to close the inequity with PCAFC to properly recognize and support family caregivers of severely disabled veterans of all eras. - Congress: Provider Agreement authority to implement VD-HCBS is currently a temporary authority under the Veterans Access, Choice and Accountability Act of 2014 (Public Law 113-146, as amended).
-Congress must enact permanent authority for VA to sustain the program and achieve its goal to extend it to every VA medical center within three years.
+Direct and tangible support from VA national leadership is critical to ensure this goal is met including requesting the appropriate funding from Congress. - VA: Eligibility criteria to participate in VD-HCBS must be clearly articulated to veterans and VA healthcare staff. - VA: The Department must use its current authority to create a more integrated and robust General Caregiver Support Program to close the inequity with PCAFC to properly recognize and support family caregivers of severely disabled veterans of all eras. - Congress: Provider Agreement authority to implement VD-HCBS is currently a temporary authority under the Veterans Access, Choice and Accountability Act of 2014 (Public Law 113-146, as amended).
+Congress must enact permanent authority for VA to achieve its goal to make this program available at every VA medical center within three years and to sustain the program.